 When it comes to Ottoman cuisine, Istanbul restaurants are at the top of the list.
 There are countless restaurants in the city that are extremely good at cooking original Ottoman cuisine dishes.
-Such as Konyalı Topkapi Restaurant, Hünkar Restaurant, and Feriye Restaurant.
+Such as Konyalı Topkapi Restaurant and Hünkar Restaurant.

 However; to eat Hünkar Beğendi, you don’t need to come to Istanbul.
 By following the below recipe, you can easily reach the same taste from your own very kitchen.